 - Book a rental car.
-If you’re planning to explore Val d’Orcia and the surrounding areas, we recommend renting a car to make your life easier.
+If you plan to explore Val d’Orcia and the surrounding areas, we recommend renting a vehicle to make your life easier.
 This way, you’ll be free of when and where to explore.
 Some of the most charming towns can only be reached by car.

-- A train is an excellent option if you’re planning to explore cities like Siena, Pisa, Lucca, Florence, or other cities within Tuscany that connect via train.
+- A train is an excellent option if you explore cities like Siena, Pisa, Lucca, Florence, or other cities within Tuscany that connect via train.

 - A private driver is an excellent option if you don’t want to drive and would love to explore Val d’Orcia, Chianti, and other hidden gems outside the main cities.
 Of course, this is one of the most expensive options, but it may be worth it for a day or two.

 - Take a tour.
 Lastly, if you’re looking for a laidback approach to your Tuscan adventure, plenty of fantastic tours combine all the best of Tuscany.

 On this trip, we rented a car during this 3 day Tuscany Itinerary that we spent exploring Val d’Orcia and nearby areas.
 We returned the car when we decided to end our trip with two days in Florence after that.
 In Florence, you do not need a car.

 Driving around Tuscany is an excellent option for those who want to explore the region at their own pace.
 Unlike other regions in Italy, Tuscany is easier to navigate and drive, but expect winding roads and narrow roads when exploring the hills.